theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/tidymodconformal.md

 2. As before, we define $\hat{q}_{n_2} = \lceil(1-\alpha)(n_2+1)\rceil$ smallest of the $R_i, \text{ } i\in D_2$.
 3. This gives us the prediction set, to be all classes (ordered in descending order of probability estimated by model) that need to be included for the sum of their probabilities to be at least $\hat{q}_{n_2}$.

-Let us take a look at this in the context of the classification probllem we already dealt with.
+Let us take a look at this in the context of the classification problem we already dealt with.

 It seems like the `probably` package does not implement APS out of the box, so we will quickly do an implementation ourselves following the recipe above.